-Overview of the Corporate Governance System
+Corporate Governance System

 Board of Directors

-Furthermore, the Nomination Advisory Committee and Compensation Advisory Committee have been established as advisory bodies to the Board of Director in an effort to strengthen its transparency and objectivity of the Board of Directors.
-A majority of the committees’ members are outside officers, and the presiding officers of each are outside directors.
-The Nomination Advisory Committee discusses such matters as policy regarding the appointment of directors and audit & supervisory board members and the appropriateness of candidates for such positions.
+Furthermore, the Nomination Advisory Committee and Compensation Advisory Committee have been established as advisory bodies to the Board of Directors in an effort to reinforce the transparency and objectivity of its deliberations.
+A majority of the members of both committees are outside officers, as are the presiding officers of each.
+The Nomination Advisory Committee discusses such matters as policies regarding the appointment of directors and other officers and the appropriateness of candidates for such positions.
 The Compensation Advisory Committee discusses such matters as director compensation policy and the appropriateness of the director compensation system.
 These committees provide reports and advice to the Board of Directors.

-Audit & Supervisory Board
+Audit & Supervisory Committee

 The Audit & Supervisory Committee comprises five directors, including three outside directors.
 To secure effective oversight, the two internal directors have been appointed as full-time Audit & Supervisory Committee members.
 Furthermore, to ensure the reliability of financial reporting, the Company appoints audit & supervisory committee members who have considerable knowledge of finance and accounting.